THRESHOLD will be closed on Friday, April 3rd. We will reopen for business on Monday, April 6th.

-hospital visitor management system
+Hospital Visitor Management, hospital visitor management software

 Healthcare facilities are facing an ever-growing number of security threats that didn’t frequently occur 20 years ago.
 Patient record privacy breaches, shootings, and workplace violence are some of the security concerns that are becoming more prevalent in today’s society.
 To maintain a high level of security, facilities must manage visitors who enter their building.
 The best way to do this is by using an electronic visitor management system.
 However, with so many options available for this potentially expensive tool, where do you start?
 Here are nine questions (within four areas of concern) you should ask yourself before purchasing an electronic visitor management system.